motm-therapy/website/docs/index.md

 Appreciate and respect the diversity and cultural differences of our patients and take into account the many multi-dimensional aspects of their lives.
 Recognize and help to preserve their culture by providing care that takes into consideration and supports, not replaces, their cultural identity.

-## Membership
+## Affiliations

-Being a contributor to the larger community of practitioners and active members of our local community is important to us.
-Here are our current corporate partnerships and memberships.
+Being active members of the therapeutic community is important to us.
+Here are our current partnerships, memberships, and other affiliations.
+See our individual provider profiles for more details on our affiliations.

 <figure markdown>
 [![Psychology Today](assets/pt-logo.png){ height="64" width="256" }](https://www.psychologytoday.com/us)